 The schema of the database is specified to the DBMS when a new database is defined, at that time the corresponding database is empty, hence has an empty instance.
 The starting state of the database is acquired when the database is first loaded with initial data.
 From then onwards, each time the data is updated we get a new database instance.
 At any point in time, there is a current state associated with a database.
 The DBMS is partially accountable for confirming the valid instance of a database where the instance assures the structure and constraints specified in the schema.

 Let’s take the similar example in the instance.
 Here the student construct will contain their individual entities in the attributes.

 Key Differences Between Schema and Instance

 - A schema is the design representation of a database whereas instance is the snapshot of a database at a particular moment.

-- Instance changes very frequently, whenever data is added or removed from the database.
+- Instance changes very frequently, whenever data is removed or added in the database.
 As against, the changes in schema occurs rarely.

-- For example, schema and instance can be easily understood by analogy to a program.
-When a program is written in a programming language, the variables of that program is declared at first, this is analogous to the schema definition.
+- For example, schema and instance can be easily perceived by analogy to a program.
+At the time of writing a program in a programming language, the variables of that program is declared at first, this is analogous to the schema definition.
 Additionally, each variable in a program must have some values associated at a particular time; this is similar to an instance.

 Schema and instance are somehow related, a schema is the initial state of the database where the database is designed at first.
 On the other hand, an instance is a state when data is loaded into the database or when any change is acquired by the corresponding database.
-Schema is the detailed description of the structure of database whereas instance is the information stored in a database at a particular moment.
+Schema is the detailed description of the structure of database whereas the information stored at a specific moment in a database is known as an instance.